When you buy with our links, we may earn a commission. See how we work with brands

 Considerations

-• Slightly firm feel (7 out of 10) may be too firm, especially lighter side sleepers
+• Slightly firm feel (7 out of 10) may be too firm for some, especially side sleepers

 Our Verdict